free school meals / pupil premium

 - The children of members of our Armed Services

-St Joseph’s has used the money allocated in a variety of ways:
+St Joseph’s has used our allocated grant in a variety of ways:

 - Employment of further teachers and teaching assistants so that all pupils not achieving their target grades in Maths and English can have small group intervention, facilitated by experts

-- A contribution to the salary of a Pastoral Support Assistant for all pupils
+- A contribution to the salary of the Wellbeing Officer for all pupils

 - Guaranteed access to and funding for school trips